keldranase/expense-tracker-rest-api/README.md

 ## Current  version of API supports

--register user
+*register user
--login user
+*login user
--update user
+*update user
--add category for user
+*add category for user
--edit category for user
+*edit category for user
--delete category, and all transactions for it
+*delete category, and all transactions for it
--add transaction for category
+*add transaction for category
--edit transaction
+*edit transaction
--delete transaction
+*delete transaction